 The clever bungee line

 Another useful tool in the kit is the bungee clothesline.
 Although you can just drape clothes over the line and let them dry that way, the design of this bungee also allows you to clip items to it simply by twisting the cord.
 It’s a bit hard to describe but, once you try it for yourself, you’ll see what I mean — and likely love it as much as we do.

 Final Thoughts on Scrubba

-All things considered, we were quite pleased with our Scrubba experience.
-Not only did bringing our Wash and Dry kit along bring us extra peace of mind by being able to wash some of our jetlagged clothes (as well as our masks) but also made our lives easier once returning home since we only had a few items left to wash.
+Not only has bringing our Wash and Dry kit along bought us extra peace of mind by being able to wash some of our jetlagged clothes but it has also made our lives easier once returning home since we only had a few items left to wash.
 On that note, if you were to choose between just the Scrubba bag and the kit, I’d definitely recommend the latter.
 It may only take up a tiny slice of your luggage space but could make a big difference in your laundering experience.

 Compared to other times we’ve washed clothes on the road, I have to say that the finished result was much better with the Scrubba as well.
 In previous cases, our clothes ended up feeling “crispy” (for lack of a better term) or were still damp.
 By contrast, thanks to the Scrubba bag and drying towel, we were able to get all of the soap out — which I expect helped avoid the crisp — and not have to wait two days for our items to properly dry.